 Here are two example resume summaries for cashier jobs to consider:

-Sample Cashier Resumes—Summary Statements
+Sample Cashier Resume Summary Statements

-Right Friendly and efficient retail cashier at a busy general store in downtown Minot, ND with over 3 years of customer service experience.
+Friendly and efficient retail cashier at a busy general store in downtown Minot, ND with over 3 years of customer service experience.
 Skilled at staying accurate, helping guests with product choices, and maintaining front lane organization.
-Achieved 99.8% satisfaction score from customer feedback survey for entire 2018 year.
+Achieved 99.8% satisfaction score from customer feedback survey for entire 2018 year. |

-Wrong I’ve been a cashier for quite a few years now, and I’m seeking a job at any store or restaurant as a cashier in and around the Minot, North Dakota area.
-I have great skills with scanning barcodes, weighing food items, and keeping a smile on my face.
+I’ve been a cashier for quite a few years now, and I’m seeking a job at any store or restaurant as a cashier in and around the Minot, North Dakota area.
+I have great skills with scanning barcodes, weighing food items, and keeping a smile on my face. |

 The differences between the two become obvious to the store or fast food manager as soon as they start to read them.
 One is tailored and includes achievements, while the other does not.